Best Subcompact 9mm Pistols 2026: Top 8 Micro-Compact Carry Guns Ranked (P365 XL, Shield Plus, 43X MOS, Hellcat) header image

 5. Aftermarket and Holster Ecosystem

 The SIG P365 and Glock 43X have the largest aftermarket ecosystems, with hundreds of holster options from every major manufacturer.
 The Springfield Hellcat and S&W Shield Plus have solid but smaller selections.
 The Ruger MAX-9 has the smallest aftermarket, though major holster makers (T1 Concealed, Tenicor, PHLster) now support it.
+For the full Max-9 optic, sight, mag, trigger, grip, and holster plan, see our Ruger Max-9 upgrades guide.
 Your pistol is only as good as the holster it sits in.
 See our best concealed carry holsters guide and EDC belt guide for the complete carry setup.

 Essential Accessories for Subcompact 9mm Pistols